Osso Bucco: Date Night on a Budget

 The Broth

-The amount of space dedicated to which type of broth--chicken or beef--should be used in Osso Bucco is disproportionate to the improvement made to the dish.
+The space dedicated to which type of broth—chicken or beef—should be used in Osso Bucco is disproportionate to the improvement made to the dish.
 If you have homemade stock, obviously use it.
 If you don't, embellish what you have and use it.

 I took a can of cheap beef stock and added 1/2 teaspoon of Better than Bouillon Beef and an envelope of gelatin.
 If you have made homemade chicken stock, you can skip the gelatin, as your stock will have natural thickeners from boiling the bones.
 If your stock is from a can, use the gelatin to thicken the sauce if you like it thicker, or skip the gelatin if you like it thinner.